 What did the birth center or hospital staff say when you arrived?

-When I arrived in the Emergency room I was told to push out the placenta, and I had to vocally stop the nurses from vaccinating my baby immediately upon arrival.
+When I arrived in the Emergency room I was told to push out the placenta, and I had to vocally stop the nurses from giving my baby shots immediately upon arrival.
 They were in such a panic and were trying to figure out what to do with a newborn baby.
 A gynecologist from my midwife’s office came over to see me because she was next door and could come right away.
 It was a surprise and relief to me when she said that I did not need stitches!

 I called my midwife from the ambulance and said, “Well, you’re not going to deliver my baby today…” She met us at the hospital where I was able to deliver the placenta.
 All the nurses seemed amazed, and there was a lot of excitement in the air.